mransan/raft/doc/introduction.md

 **Functional Programming** is great and this implementation documents a concrete use case for a protocol implementation

 **OCaml** language is elegant, well proven and really fast.
-No OCaml knowledge is required for this blog posts and if you are interesting in learning this language with a concrete use case rather than iterating through the Language features then stay tuned.
+No OCaml knowledge is required for this blog posts and if you are interesting in learning this language with a concrete use case rather than iterating through the language features then stay tuned.
 We'll only cover a very small fraction of the language and its ecosystem but hopefuly it will make you want to lean more.

 Here are the main technology we'll be using: